natjiazhan/natjiazhan.github.io/_posts/2025-06-06-Trying-to-Get-Signals-Agent-to-Work.md

 4. ```spectral_flatness```

    Spectral flatness measures how noise-like a sound is across the spectrum.
 A pure tone has low flatness (energy is concentrated in one frequency), while white noise or turbulent flow has high flatness (energy is spread evenly).
-Many natural environments — like rivers or wind — produce high flatness values.
+Many natural environments, like rivers or wind, produce high flatness values.
 In contrast, engines and digital tones tend to be flatter in temporal structure but peaky in spectrum.

 5. ```fractal_dimension```